qruto/laravel-flora/README.md

 ## Introduction

-Bring application to live by one command.
+Formula allows you to bring Laravel application to live by one command.
-It will run chain of required commands to install or update the application.
+Use default or define custom chain of actions required to **install** or **update** application.

 Replace ~~**installation**~~ section in readme file with: